-Students must complete faculty-supervised massage therapy for Special Populations.
-This is completed typically during class time near the end of Semester 1.
-Patients are recruited through our patient database, or through other means.
+Students must complete faculty-supervised massage therapy for Diverse Populations.
 Students are expected to complete a thorough treatment process to the best of their ability, drawing upon all knowledge gained thus far in the program.
 For semester 1 students, this will include a client interview, an assessment consisting of neurological testing, range of motion testing, palpation and some muscle strength and length testing, some orthopedic special tests.
 A treatment plan discussion and consent to treatment will follow and then a treatment and appropriate follow up will be completed using the massage technique skills gained in semester 1.
 This allows students to interact both with patients as well as with the instructors who taught the skills and content to them.
-It will also allow students to interact with and provide treatment for various "special populations".

 Students in Semester 1 are introduced to the student clinic at the beginning of the semester.
 They will be paired up with a senior student in clinic and will spend the time "shadowing" the senior student.
-Each clinic is 5 hours in length.
+Each clinic is typically 5 hours in length.
 There will be numerous opportunities for the student to participate directly in the therapist-patient interaction, for tasks such as the client interview, parts of the assessment and possibly parts of the treatment as well.
-Students will learn first-hand about the therapistpatient relationship, to prepare them for full entry-to-clinic after the mid-point of semester 1.
+Students will learn first-hand about the therapist-patient relationship, to prepare them for full entry-to-clinic after the mid-point of semester 1.